open-mmlab/mmpose/docs/en/guide_to_framework.md

 After the data is transformed, you need to pack it using [PackPoseInputs](https://github.com/open-mmlab/mmpose/blob/main/mmpose/datasets/transforms/formatting.py).

-This method converts the data stored in the dictionary `results` into standard data structures in MMPose, such as `InstanceData`, `PixelData`, `PoseDataSample`, etc.
+This method converts the data stored in the dictionary `results` into standard data structures in MMPose, such as `InstanceData`, `PixelData`, [PoseDataSample](https://github.com/open-mmlab/mmpose/blob/dev-1.x/mmpose/structures/pose_data_sample.py), etc.

 Specifically, we divide the data into `gt` (ground-truth) and `pred` (prediction), each of which has the following types: